 One significant advantage of this restoration is that the preparation can be more conservative than other all-ceramic or even metal-ceramic restorations, with a preparation design similar to that of a full cast gold crown.
 The amount of space required will vary slightly depending on the detail of occlusal morphology expected in the outcome.

-[Photo Caption: First molar is prepared for a full-contour monolithic e.max crown.
+In the above images, you'll see that the first molar is prepared for a full-contour monolithic e.max crown.
 There is a 1.5 minimum to 2.0 mm cusp tip/occlusal reduction.
-There is a 1.0 mm circumferential shoulder reduction (round internal line angle), a 6-8 degree taper to axial walls, and a 1.5 mm occlusal 1/3 reduction of the functional cusp.
-Second molar is prepared for full-contour monolithic zirconia crown.
+There is a 1.0 mm circumferential shoulder reduction (round internal line angle), a 6-to-8-degree taper to axial walls, and a 1.5 mm occlusal 1/3 reduction of the functional cusp.
+The second molar is prepared for full-contour monolithic zirconia crown.
 There is a 1.0 to 1.5 mm occlusal depth cut to achieve appropriate occlusal anatomy.
 There is 1.0 to 1.5 mm functional cusp tip reduction.
-There is a 0.5 mm gingival chamfer reduction, a 6-8 degree taper to the axial walls, and a 1.0 mm occlusal 1/3 reduction of the functional cusp.]
+There is a 0.5 mm gingival chamfer reduction, a 6-to-8-degree taper to the axial walls, and a 1.0 mm occlusal 1/3 reduction of the functional cusp.

 - 0.3 to 0.5 mm chamfer